 11. The Company will continue to monitor proposed LNG import facilities as information becomes available and will evaluate the various options that, if built, could result.
 Issues to monitor include specific cost, the availability of pipeline capacity and project timing.

 12. The Company will continue to monitor the futures market for price trends and will evaluate the effectiveness of its risk management policy.
-Implementation of Dodd- Frank in the coming year raises potential administrative challenges from a reporting standpoint; additionally it is unknown how the costs associated with the use of clearinghouses might impact price of natural gas in the future.
+Implementation of Dodd- Frank in the coming year raises potential administrative challenges from a reporting standpoint; additionally it is unknown how the costs associated with the use of clearinghouses might impact prices of natural gas in the future.

 GLOSSARY OF TERMS AND ACRONYMS